Vaccine Mandates, 3 Years Ago This Week

 These mandates disproportionately harmed minority populations.
 The lowest uptake of the vaccines was among the black community, which distrusted them based on a long and egregious history of medical experimentation.
 Major media took it upon themselves to claim that the refuseniks were disproportionately living in red states, failing to mention that within these states, it was the blue voters who refused them the most.

 At some point during the closure of New York City, I needed to be in town to meet a possible donor for a nonprofit.
-The people who I was meeting found a restaurant that would allow us in even without showing proof of vaccination.
-We came in the back way and sat at a table near the back to avoid possible detection from the police who were going venue to venue to enforce the rules.
+The people I was meeting found a restaurant that would allow us in even without showing proof of vaccination.
+We came in the back way and sat at a table near the back to avoid possible detection from the police, who were going venue to venue to enforce the rules.
 Many restaurants were forced to decide between compliance and profitability.

 While all of this virus chasing was going on, complete with the segregation and mask enforcement, basic functions of government like protecting the border were sidelined.
 This led to a migrant crisis in major cities and towns all over the country.
 That is still going on today, as there is no willingness on the part of those in charge to deport the millions who took advantage of the COVID-19 chaos to hop over the border (with no checks on their vaccine status).

-As we look back, it seems almost hard to believe that any of this happened but it did.
-And then to top it off, it had become increasingly clear even from the spring of 2021 that the vaccine was not protective against infection nor transmission.
+As we look back, it seems almost hard to believe that any of this happened, but it did.
+And to top it off, it had become increasingly clear even from the spring of 2021 that the vaccine was not protective against infection nor transmission.
 It had long been known that healthy adults and children were not at medically significant risk from the virus but even among those who were, the shot did not provide the kinds of protection traditionally associated with vaccines.

 None of this information deterred those who pushed the mandates.
 People living abroad, even family members of U.S. citizens, were simply not allowed into the country without proof of vaccination.
 That mandate survived for years.
-Even today, the shot is required for obtaining citizenship, which means that the mandates still survive in some form.

-This is the third anniversary of the executive order that unleashed this whole divisive and destructive campaign.
+This week witnesses the third anniversary of the executive order that unleashed this whole divisive and destructive campaign.
 A painful anniversary it is.
 For many people, and for a whole generation, this was the equivalent of the conscription mandates in the Vietnam War, a move against the civilian population that fundamentally disrupted the social contract and shattered the trust we once had in official institutions.
 It will never be forgotten by those who lived through it.

 And yet even now, we wonder what lessons have been learned, if any.